ms-johnalex/h24_learn_content_personas/README.md

 Langauge models can play roles with prompting: so let's experiment with using them to play the roles of developers with various skills and experiences, and use them to test our technical documentation.
 If they are a new developer, can they get started writing an application given existing docs?
 If they are experienced, can they implement a new feature with what we have published?

-Our goal is to create a toolkit that you can use to test your docs, and then find areas where you can improve the content, thus making things better for our external developer customers.
+Our goal is to create agents that you can use to create personas to test your docs, and then find areas where you can improve the content, thus making things better for our external developer customers.
 ## Goals

 Create a process for a Content Developer to feel confident they have tools to test their content against an AIP (AI persona) that represents their target audience.